-Q: If one of the plates on the back of stegosaurus broke off, would it
+Q: If one of the plates on the back of stegosaurus broke off, would it have grown back?

 A: I don't think bony plates would grow back on a stegosaurus.
 Bones do heal over, and there would probably be a hard lump around the broken plate.
 We find dinosaurs with healed leg and rib fractures with big lumps of bone around the break.
 The stegosaurus would probably have had arthritis and maybe a backache.
 No kidding.

 Q: Did the velociraptor really have a retractable claw like a cat?

 A: Velociraptor could sweep its claw up and down in an arc, but it wasn't really retractable into its flesh like a cat's.
 It was pulled up and snapped down with the aid of muscles though, and was a nasty weapon.